dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-mermaid-shortcode/index.en.md

 {{</* /mermaid */>}}
 ```

-The rendered output looks like this:
+The rendered output looks like this (should work both on the home page and on the single post page):

 {{< mermaid >}}
 graph LR;